March 13, 2026

 • Do you enjoy teaching patients about how to care for long-term issues?

 Passion and dedication are required in the field of immunology, so it’s crucial to understand how you feel about it before applying.
-Speaking to professionals, shadowing, and volunteering in allergy and immunology settings are great experiences that will help you make your decision and look excellent on your pre-med CV.
+Speaking to professionals, shadowing, and volunteering in allergy and immunology settings are great experiences that will help you make your decision.

 Step 2: Complete a Bachelor's Degree